- FASEA recently released several Legislative Instruments that are now law

 Chartered Accountants ANZ’s position:

 - CA ANZ has applied to FASEA for recognition of the CA Program as a professional designation.
-If approved, members will need to complete one bridging course, being ‘FASEA’s Code of Ethics and Code Monitoring Bodies’.
+A decision is expected mid-June 2019 and will impact bridging course requirements.

 - Chartered Accountants ANZ members are advised to not take any action in relation to course enrolments until the outcome is received and we have communicated the results to them.